joaquin40/RFM-Clustering-Analysis/README.md

 1. Log Transformation then scale data
 2. Remove extreme outliers then scale data

 since the data is skewed.
-We comapre the cluster and choose the better approach to handle the skewed data.
+We compared the cluster and choose the better approach to handle the skewed data.

 ## Log Transformation

-For the first approach we transformed the data by taking the log transformation then normalizing the data.
+For the first approach, we transformed the data by taking the log transformation then normalizing the data.

 Before performing K-means, we calculate the Hopkins statistic, which measures the cluster tendency of the dataset.
 The  Hopkins statistic is .98, really close to 1.
 Thus the data contains meaningful clusters.